olaplassen/tdt4250/README.md

 # Changes to the model

 From assigment 1 several changes was made to the model.
 To simplify the M2T transformation and because i had trouble finding a workable solution to the Individual studyplan task this was removed and changes were made to to how specilizations inside programmes worked.
+"Prorgammes With Specialisations" and "Programmes with No specialisations" class were removed and replaced with one  "Specialisation" class that appears inside the semster.

 Se the old model pictured below: